 6. Ryan Gosling as Joker

-Although the director also considered Will Smith and Tom Hardy, his first choice was Ryan Gosling, who eventually refused the role of Joker in Suicide Squad because he didn’t want to commit to making a second installment of this Marvel classic.
+Although the director also considered Will Smith and Tom Hardy, his first choice was Ryan Gosling, who eventually refused the role of Joker in Suicide Squad because he didn’t want to commit to making a second installment of this DC Comics.
 The part finally went to Jared Leto.

 7. Tom Cruise in the role of Steve Jobs

 We can’t imagine anyone other than Michael Fassbender playing Apple founder Steve Jobs, but at one point Tom Cruise was up for the role.
 Unfortunately Cruise’s age and physical appearance weren’t considered to be a good match.